The Source Stabilized Galerkin Formulation for Linear Moving Conductor Problems with Edge Elements: Introduction

 where, $\phi$ is the scalar potential arising out of the current flow, $\bf A$ is the magnetic vector potential associated with reaction magnetic field $\bf b$, $\bf u$ is the velocity of the moving conductor, $\mu$ is the magnetic permeability and $\sigma$ is electrical conductivity.

 It can be seen that, for the variables $\bf{A}$ and $\phi$, all the derivatives in equation (\ref{eqge2}) are second derivatives.
 So, this equation is not expected to introduce any instability in the solution.
 However, the same is not true for the first equation (\ref{eqge1}); here, the first derivative is present in the form of $\sigma~ {\bf{u}} \times \nabla \times {\bf{A}}$.
-When this becomes dominant, more precisely, when the quantity $\mu\sigma{\bf{|u|}}\Delta z/2$ becomes larger than 1, the numerical instability ensues \cite{cdbook, upfdm1_sp, up1}.
+When this becomes dominant, more precisely, when the quantity $\mu\sigma{\bf{|u|}}\Delta z/2$ becomes larger than 1, the numerical instability ensues; { where $\Delta z$ is the element length along the flow direction} \cite{cdbook, upfdm1_sp, up1}.
 This quantity is called as Peclet number ($Pe = \mu\sigma{\bf{|u|}}\Delta z/2$).

 In such a situation, to bring in stability and accuracy to numerical solutions, several numerical remedies have been proposed.
 Among these, the upwinding techniques are commonly used across disciplines.
 The upwinding schemes are proposed for the fluid dynamics transport equation and extended for the moving conductor problems \cite{mc6tf1, mc6tf2, mc2av1, mc3eb1, mc4ge1, mc5mc1, mc2av2, mc3eb2, mcsupg_mcfit, mcsupg_cable, mcsupg_mfluid}.
 The upwinding-based schemes can be inferred as to bring in the stability by introducing the right amount of diffusion \cite{quada1,revfic1}.
 The \emph{correct} amount of diffusion is decided by the stabilization parameter $\tau$, which is defined to be, $\tau = \coth(Pe) - 1/Pe$.
 On the other hand, the recent source-stabilized finite element schemes are primarily proposed for the linear moving conductor problems \cite{su1, su2}.
 They do not seek stability by adding diffusion (upwinding) to the governing equation.
 Instead, stability is brought in by the appropriate representation of the source term, which mitigates numerical instability via pole-zero cancelation.
 In addition, the source-stabilizing schemes are shown to be free of non-physical currents at the material boundary \cite{sus3}.